ziyan655/social-website/README.md

 Instruction:

-LAMP is used to run this website.
+- LAMP is used to run this website

-Import website.sql file into your database.
-The fields that needs changing are marked with TODOs.
+- Import website.sql file into your database.
+The fields that needs changing are marked with TODOs

-Go to 'include.php' file and make necessary changes.
-Also marked as TODOs.
+- Go to 'include.php' file and make necessary changes.
+Also marked as TODOs

-Examine the E-R diagram and relational schema to have a whole grasp of the site.
+- Examine the E-R diagram and relational schema to have a whole grasp of the site

-Run 'index.php' on apache server.
+- Run 'index.php' on apache server

 Enjoy!